Linuxfabrik/lfops/README.md

 # LFOps

 LFOps is a comprehensive Ansible Collection providing 145+ playbooks and 160+ roles to bootstrap and manage Linux-based IT infrastructures.
 It covers the full server lifecycle -- from initial provisioning and hardening to application deployment, monitoring, and automated backups.
 LFOps supports RHEL 8/9/10, Debian, and Ubuntu.

+> If these Ansible roles and playbooks help you running your Linux infrastructure, please give it a star.

 ## Documentation